ualsg/ualsg.netlify.app/content/project/global-streetscapes/index.md

 Optionally, feel free to reach out to tell us a bit more how are you using this work and taking it forward.

 ### I want to read more but I do not have access to the paper.
+Is there any other way to download the paper?

 We prepared a green open access version (postprint) [here]({{< relref "/publication/2024-global-streetscapes" >}}).

+### I don't have access to the dataset deposited on Hugging Face.
+Is there any other way to download the dataset and models?

+For users who have no access to Hugging Face (e.g. those based in China), the dataset is [available also on Baidu Cloud Disk](https://pan.baidu.com/s/1wsbqfbA56sXjIdb0KoSBbQ?pwd=98tr).

 ### What if I find an error?